-The best EVER spaghetti and meatballs recipe comes straight from my Italian grandma.
-This tasty meatball recipe is tender beef and pork meatballs simmered in an easy homemade marinara sauce and served over a bed of spaghetti.
-There is nothing quite like the comfort and amazing flavor of this classic, family favorite pasta dish!
-Your families are going to LOVE this authentic Italian dinner just as much as mine does!
+The best spaghetti and meatballs recipe comes straight from my Italian grandma.
+This flavorful recipe is made by simmering beef and pork meatballs in an easy homemade marinara sauce until they’re perfectly tender and juicy.
+Serve them over a bed of pasta for a comforting, authentic Italian dinner your family will love!

 spaghetti and meatballs served with garlic and bread and topped with fresh basil